In this post, we’re going to give you some suggestions for our favourite day trips from Inverness – Scotland’s most northerly city.

 As the largest city in the Scottish Highlands, Inverness has a wide variety of accommodation options across a variety of price points.

-We have stayed at a number of properties on various trips to Inverness, including a castle hotel, a Scottish mansion, a B&B, an AirBnB flat, and a four star hotel, and have generally been impressed by the variety and quality of accommodation on offer.
+We have stayed at a number of properties on various trips to Inverness, including a castle hotel, a Scottish mansion, a B&B, an apartment rental, and a four star hotel, and have generally been impressed by the variety and quality of accommodation on offer.

 Here are some ideas for your stay across a variety of budget options.